 Honeycommb is a company that allows businesses to create apps and platforms to support brand communities.

-In fact, the company claims that there are already over 300 custom apps created across multiple platforms, 1.5 million people across all communities who have collectively created more than 5 million pieces of content in those communities.
+In fact, the company claims that there are already over 300 custom apps created across multiple platforms, and 1.5 million people across all communities, who have collectively created more than 5 million pieces of content.

 Snapshot of Honeycommb’s brand community app.